emilbratt/EDU/self_study/programming/puzzles/Advent_of_Code/c_sharp/2023/README.md

 [A Dynamic Programming problem](https://en.wikipedia.org/wiki/Dynamic_programming)

-The hardest AoC puzzle I have encountered and good chunks of the AoC community seem to agree.
+The hardest AoC puzzle I have encountered with good chunks of the AoC community seeming to agree.

 There was simply no way where I would be capable of solving both parts on my own.\
-It is all about trying different configurations to see what "final result" satisfies all the defined rules.\
+In essence, we are trying different configurations to see what "final result" satisfies all the defined rules.\
 Kinda like a [nonogram logic puzzle](https://en.wikipedia.org/wiki/Nonogram#Example).\
 Also, part 2 is 100% unsolvable for any brute-force attempted solutions.